HuaxiangSong/Datasets_Locations/README.md

 The experiments in this study were conducted on Nvidia 4070Ti-Super GPUs, utilizing PyTorch version 2.10.0 within an Ubuntu 20.04 environment.

-Usage:
+# Usage:
 Download all files without changing the file paths and directories.
+Put the weight-file subdirs in a dir named weights if you are confused about Python codes.
 Use Jupyter Notebook to run the code_for_validation_ESE.ipynb file.

+# Important
 Due to storage space limitations, only some model weight files have been uploaded.
 However, the authors will share all source codes after the paper is published.

-Notice
+# Notice
 PLEASE ENSURE THAT THIS TECHNOLOGY IS NOT USED FOR MILITARY PURPOSES.

 THE SOURCE CODE CAN BE REQUESTED FOR REASONABLE REASONS.